awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Step 1: Choose pipeline settings**, in **Pipeline name**, enter **MyFirstPipeline**\.
 **Note**
 If you choose another name for your pipeline, be sure to use that name instead of *MyFirstPipeline* for the rest of this tutorial\.
 After you create a pipeline, you cannot change its name\.
 Pipeline names are subject to some limitations\.
-For more information, see [Limits in AWS CodePipeline](limits.md)\.
+For more information, see [Quotas in AWS CodePipeline](limits.md)\.

 1. In **Service role**, do one of the following:
    + Choose **New service role** to allow CodePipeline to create a new service role in IAM\.
 In **Role name**, the role and policy name both default to this format: AWSCodePipelineServiceRole\-*region*\-*pipeline\_name*\.
 For example, this is the service role created for this tutorial: AWSCodePipelineServiceRole\-eu\-west\-2\-MyFirstPipeline\.